OtherColetterbox/Git-Guide/README.md

   ```
   git pull
   ```
 Note: Use "git pull" on the master branch.
-A common problem that people have run into during the projects is that they've typed "git pull" on a specific branch, and then when it's asked for more information they've typed "git pull origin \[current branch name\] and only pulled the current branch.
+A common problem that people have run into during the projects is that they've typed "git pull" on a specific branch, and then when it's asked for more information they've typed "git pull origin \[current branch name\]" and only pulled the current branch.
 You want to pull the whole project.

 12. (Switch back to the relevant branch if you moved to master in the last step.)
 Push your changes.
   ```
   git push origin [branch name]